 If a customer must use its existing CDN, they may manage it and point it to the AEM managed CDN, providing the following are satisfied:

-X-Forwarded-Hostheader with the domain name.
+X-Forwarded-Hostheader with the domain name so AEM can determine the host header.
 For example:

-X-Edge-*).
+X-AEM-Edge-Key.
 The value should come from Adobe.

 X-Forwarded-*headers to the AEM application.
 For example,